getsentry/sentry-docs/src/collections/_documentation/platforms/react-native/index.md

 });
 ```

-For more details, see [full documentation on Release Health]({%- link _documentation/workflow/releases/health.md -%}).
+For more details, see the [full documentation on Release Health]({%- link _documentation/workflow/releases/health.md -%}).

 ### Identification of the User